Contents

 Instead of renewing your mortgage term, there are some other options that you can explore.

 1. Port your mortgage.
 This option works if you are selling your home and purchasing another one.
-Basically this means that your principal amount, amortization period, interest rate and everything else included in the mortgage just moves over to the new home.
+Basically,y this means that your principal amount, amortization period, interest rate, and everything else included in the mortgage just move over to the new home.

 2. Take equity out of your home.
-This option works if you are looking to early mortgage renewal to gain access to extra money, such as a debt consolidation mortgage.
-Instead of remortgaging, another option would be to get a home equity loan or a home equity line of credit.
-These options will allow you to access up to 80% of your home's value minus what you owe on your mortgage.
-You may have to pay an appraisal fee but there will be no mortgage penalties.
+This option works if you are looking for an early mortgage renewal to access extra funds, such as for a debt-consolidation mortgage.
+Instead of remortgaging, another option is to take out a home equity loan or a home equity line of credit.
+These options will allow you to access up to 80% of your home’s value minus what you owe on your mortgage.
+You may have to pay an appraisal fee, but there will be no mortgage penalties.

 3. Renewing within 120 days of the term ending.
-It is understandable though, that you may not be able to wait that long.
+It is understandable,e though, that you may not be able to wait that long.
 It is best to talk to your current lender or a mortgage broker to find out how early you can renew without a penalty.
-In some cases you may be able to avoid a penalty if you are staying with the same lender.
+In some cases, you may be able to avoid a penalty if you are staying with the same lender.

 4. Blend and Extend.
 This is when lenders allow you to extend the length of your mortgage before the end of the term.
-How it works is the old interest rate and new interest rate are blended together into a new term.
-With this method you can still lower your interest rate while avoiding any prepayment penalties.
-The lender will have to let you know how they are going to calculate your new interest rate and what it will be.
+It works by blending the old and the new interest rates into a new term.
+With this method, you can still lower your interest rate while avoiding any prepayment penalties.
+The lender will have to let you know how they will calculate your new interest rate and what it will be.

-In general though, going with a new interest rate, a new term, and a new lender will result in you having to pay the prepayment penalty.
-As long as the current mortgage is a closed mortgage, that is.
+In general, though, going with a new interest rate, a new term, and a new lender will result in you having to pay the prepayment penalty.
+As long as the current mortgage is closed, that is.

 Negotiating a Prepayment Penalty

 While it isn’t very common, some lenders will allow you to negotiate the prepayment penalty.
-This would have to be done before you sign the contract though.
-It wouldn’t happen part way through the term when you are looking to sell or refinance.
+This would have to be done before you sign the contract,t though.
+It wouldn’t happen partway through the term when you are looking to sell or refinance.
 When you make a deal for your mortgage term, the prepayment penalty amounts will be listed in your contract, if they apply.

 Pros and Cons

-When you are deciding if you are going to renew your mortgage early, it is important to consider the positive and negative impacts this decision will have on your finances as well as your overall mortgage term.
+When deciding whether to renew your mortgage early, it is important to consider the positive and negative impacts on your finances and overall mortgage term.

 Pros

 1. Lower interest rate.
-Depending on how much lower the new interest rate is compared to the old interest rate, it may be worth it.
-This could help you save monthly by reducing your mortgage payments.
+Depending on how much lower the new interest rate is than the old one, it may be worth it.
+This could help you save money each month by reducing your mortgage payments.

-2. Mortgage free faster.
-Keeping your monthly mortgage payments the same when you actually have a lower mortgage payment could get you mortgage free much faster.
-However, this does depend on the penalty amount as well as the overall cost of the mortgage.
+2. Mortgage-free faster.
+Keeping your monthly mortgage payments the same even when you can make a lower payment could get you mortgage-free much faster.
+However, this depends on the penalty amount and the overall cost of the mortgage.

 3. Lock in the lower rate for the term.
-This is common when it comes to variable rate mortgages or if interest rates are expected to increase dramatically when it comes time for you to renew.
-If the difference is substantial, then it could still be very worth it.
+This is common when it comes to variable-rate mortgages or if interest rates are expected to increase dramatically when it comes time for you to renew.
+If the difference is substantial, then it could still be very worthwhile.

 Cons